Heavy rain and fierce winds lash Northland as cyclone heads for land

 A further period of heavy rain is likely in the west where another 50mm to 80mm is expected.
 Localised rainfalls of 80mm to 120mm may accumulate in a 12-hour period from midnight to midday Tuesday.

-A number of roads continue to be closed due to either slips, flooding, or fallen trees.
-State Highway 1 between Brynderwyn and Waipu is still closed.
+The on-again-off-again stretch of State Highway 1 between Brynderwyn and Waipū remains closed due to a number of large slips in the area.

+A Waka Kotahi spokesperson said the route would likely be closed for the rest of the day “given the worst of the weather is yet to come”.

 Light vehicles may detour via Kaiwaka and Mangawhai, while heavy vehicles must detour via SH12/SH14 (via Dargaville).

-A Waka Kotahi spokesperson said SH1 through the Brynderwyns would likely be closed for the rest of the day “given the worst of the weather is yet to come”.

-Geotechnical engineers will re-assess the site tomorrow morning.
-The road was closed yesterday evening as a precautionary measure but there were further slips overnight.
-It was only fully re-opened to traffic on February 10, after large slips occurred two weeks earlier.

-Further road closures are likely.SH11 Paihia is now open between Te Karuwha Parade and Kings Rd.
+A large slip made of trees, rocks, and clay in Whangārei Heads cut off access to Pataua South earlier this morning.
+Concerned locals are keeping a close eye on the rising tide.

 Waka Kotahi is advising extra caution on SH10, just south of Totara North Rd, due to an under slip.
 A temporary speed restriction is in place.

-Seven roads are currently closed around the Far North district, all due to fallen trees.
-They are Kaitāia-Awaroa Rd, Kohumaru Rd, Ngataki Rd, Purerua Rd, Rangiahua Rd, Remuera Settlement Rd and Waiare Rd.
+Eight roads in the Far North are closed due to fallen trees.
+Among them are Kaitāia-Awaroa Rd, Kohumaru Rd, Ngataki Rd, Purerua Rd, Rangiahua Rd, Remuera Settlement Rd and Waiare Rd.
 Pawarenga Rd is down to one lane, also because of a fallen tree.

-In the Far North, State Highway 10 from Kerikeri to Taipa was clear this morning with signs of debris cleared overnight.
-With SH1 closed at Mangamuka, SH10 is the Far North’s link to the country - clearly fragile with slips from previous events reducing it to a single lane north of Kaeo.
+SH10 from Kerikeri to Taipa was clear this morning with signs of debris cleared overnight.

 Paihia, Hokianga and Kaitāia i-Sites have been closed until further notice due to Cyclone Gabrielle.
 Most refuse transfer stations and community recycling centres around the Far North are also closed today, though the three main sites — Kaitāia, Kaikohe and Waipapa — remain open.
 The Far North District Council is urging people not to put out kerbside rubbish or recycling today.

-Mobile phone networks and power infrastructure was clearly under pressure with many homes across the region without power and phone coverage dropping in and out.

-In Kaeo, Northland’s bell-weather flood town, the river was at the edge of its banks despite the tide on its way out.
-While the weather is grim, it seems calmer than yesterday with dawn seeing the night’s rain diminish to a drizzle and the wind gusting with less ferocity.
+While the weather is grim, it seems calmer in the Far North than yesterday with dawn seeing the night’s rain diminish to a drizzle and the wind gusting with less ferocity.
 At Doubtless Bay, there was even a blue sky on the horizon.
 Surfer Thomas Mostes, 39, was surfing at Taipa and reckoned the sea and wind calmer than it was yesterday.

 ”It’s not as bad as I thought,” he said.